Will Prince Naruhito and Princess Masako Go to Copenhagen?

 On the other hand, it is not impossible that the presence or absence of the princess might influence the outcome of the vote.
 Following the presentations, IOC President Jacque Rogge said, “I can say very clearly the four bid cities are capable of hosting superb Games”.
 The princess is known to be very charming, when in good health.
 And although a minority of Japanese may put the blame for her condition on herself, her ordeal as well as the prince’s courageous attempts to defend his wife have worldwide raised sympathies for the couple.
 So, in this situation of “a very difficult choice”, as Rogge called it, Princess Masako’s presence might well make the tiny difference that in the end will decide the matter.
 In addition, for the princess herself this request represents an opportunity that might not come back easily: This would not be a matter of a week-long exhausting schedule but probably just one day.
 Besides, the IOC has said it will try to contain the activities of the heads of state in Copenhagen so as not to upstage the event itself.
 And finally: if all goes well, this encouraging experience might be the very thing to give the last big boost to Princess Masako’s full recovery.

-Tagged Crown Prince Naruhito, Crown Princess Masako, Denmark, Environment, International Olympic Committee, Olympic Games, Working Visit.
+Tagged Crown Prince Naruhito of Japan, Crown Princess Masako of Japan, Denmark, Environment, International Olympic Committee, Olympic Games, Working Visit.